LIMITED TIME OFFER

 2. Have Guests Write it on the Guest Book:

-Leave a guest book out at the rental and have clients fill it when they check-in.
-Here again, clients can refuse to do so.
-Furthermore, untidy handwriting could be the downfall of this method of collection.
+Leave a guest book out at your rental and have clients fill out their contact details when they check-in.
+Be weary of untidy handwriting as a downfall of this method.

-Incentivize potential guests who visit your website via lead magnets.
-Lead magnets are the incentives you give to visitors of your site in exchange for their email address, some examples include discounted prices, newsletter subscriptions, and access to area and property guides.
+Incentivize potential guests who visit your website with lead magnets.
+Lead magnets can be incentives you give to visitors on your website in exchange for their email address.
+The visitor would fill out a form to access a variety of incentives.
+Some examples of this include discounts or sales, newsletter subscriptions, or access to area and property guides.

 Using Email Marketing to Increase Your Vacation Rental’s Bookings